 4. Built-In Wifi

-It doesn’t seem like something you’ll use, until you start using it.
+It doesn’t seem like something you’ll use until you start using it.
 You can connect to your phone or tablet and transfer files or use your phone as a remote.
 Great for studio selfies or studio photography in general.
-Not only that, if you own one of the Fuji Instant printers, it will also allow you to sync and print photos on instant paper.
+Not only that, but if you own one of the Fuji Instant printers, you can also sync and print photos on instant paper.

 5. More Responsive UI

-Navigating and switching between the red options and the blue options in the menu is much quicker as well as switching from EVF to OVF modes.
+Navigating and switching between the red and blue options in the menu is much quicker than switching from EVF to OVF modes.
 There is little delay on the X100T.

 6. Improved Button Layout and Design

-The button configuration, rear dial, function button layout, everything feels more thought out.
-I really like the button configuration and layout of the T over the S. The Q button is right where it should be instead of being down at the bottom right corner.
-I would even say it’s the best designed camera I’ve ever used.
+The button configuration, rear dial, function button layout, and everything else feel more thought out.
+I like the button configuration and layout of the T over the S. The Q button is right where it should be instead of being at the bottom right corner.
+I would even say it’s the best-designed camera I’ve ever used.
 Although I also really like the Panasonic LX100 as well.

 7. Added Aperture Stops